lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

      + **SP**: With this experiment, we have seen the impacts of increasing coordination and efficiency in stepping patients between settings, but without increasing quality of care.
 Next, let’s conduct a combined experiment, where we implement both measurement-based care and streamline stepping between GMH and PC/PCMHI.
 I can begin to collect standardized measures from more patients to guide my care decisions in our team, and between my team and other teams in our clinic.

-12. Save and Reset, and *Don't forget to log off the sin UI.*
+12. Save and Reset, and *Don't forget to log off the sim UI.*

 ### That's it for *Modeling to Learn* how to compare alternatives.
 Next is our Done/Do review.